nygma2004/RFID_Wiegand_MQTT/README.md

 # RFID Access Control
-This ESP8266 sketch communicates with a Weigand RFID reader and keypad.
+This ESP8266 sketch communicates with a Wiegand RFID reader and keypad.
 Ket features:
 - Connect ot local MQTT server
 - Send RFID codes over to MQTT
 - Collect keypad presses and until # is pressed and send as a pin code over MQTT